loic-sharma/profiler/readme.md

 echo $profiler;
 ```

-Note that the Logger can be any PSR-3 compliant logger, such as Monolog.

 ## Copyright and License

 Profiler was written by Loic Sharma.
 Profiler is released under the 2-clause BSD License.
 See the LICENSE file for details.